eeveetza/cpp452/README.md

 ## Meteorological Data
-The following input arguments can be derived from appropriate maps provided with the recommendation
+The following input arguments related to meteorological data:

 * `DN`: The average radio-refractive index lapse-rate through the lowest 1 km of the atmosphere at the path center
 * `N0`: The sea-level surface refractivity at the path center

-using the following function calls
+can be derived from the appropriate maps provided with the recommendation, using the following function calls
 ~~~
 std::string path = "./R-REC-P/"; // Path to the P452 maps DN50.TXT and N050.TXT
 P452DigitalMaps maps = P452DigitalMaps(path); // load P452 maps